nealpalmer/UsbJoy/README.md

  from the Arduino GUI.
 - Programming does not clear the EEPROM, so any settings should remain unaffected.

-# How to program pic16f1778 on UsbJoy usint PICKIT5 programmer:
+# How to program pic16f1778 on UsbJoy using PICKIT5 programmer:
 - Disconnect the last 2 buttons (Yellow and white next to each other)
 - type "q1" on the uart to disable the 7,10,11 button communications
 - Run the [Microchip IDE](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide)